Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And what's going to happen here is that Boehner will surely try to punish members, these 28 that voted against him.

-It's the standard operating procedure.
+It's the standard operating procedure in any organization.

-So anyway, looks like it's going to have it 28.
+So anyway, it looks like it's going to have 28.

 They needed 29.